HANS device: History

 On February 18, 2001, Dale Earnhardt was killed on the last lap of the Daytona 500.
 Earnhardt was the fourth NASCAR driver killed by basilar skull fractures in an eight-month span, following Adam Petty in May 2000, Kenny Irwin Jr. in July 2000, and Tony Roper in October 2000.
 While Earnhardt's death was the result of multiple safety issues taking place at once, having a broken seat belt and the lack of a head and neck restraint, one thing remained true, he died of a basilar skull fracture.
 In the wake of his death, most agreed, this likely would have been prevented by the proper use of belts and a head and neck restraint.

 Media members immediately turned focus to the HANS device after Earnhardt's death.
 HANS device co-founder Hubbard was quoted:

 "...
 (I was) shocked by that.
 I recorded about 80 entries in my telephone log the first day [after the fatal accident].
 And I didn't even write them all down.
 I was on national television ten times that Monday.
 I had been down in Florida and came home on Friday and went cross-country skiing in Michigan.
 So, I didn't know he died until I got home and there was a voicemail on my answering machine at 10 o'clock at night.
 I actually had two interviews that night before I went to bed."

 Even after Earnhardt's death, use of the HANS device or similar products was resisted.
 The following weekend, Mark Martin said at Rockingham, "I would not wear one for anything.
 I'll just keep my fingers crossed and take my chances".

 Following an extensive investigation into Earnhardt’s death that ended in August 2001, NASCAR did not make any immediate changes regarding use of HANS.
 Then on October 4, 2001, in an Automobile Racing Club of America (ARCA) race being held in conjunction with the fall NASCAR racing weekend at the Charlotte Motor Speedway, Blaise Alexander was killed in a two-car incident while battling for the lead in the final laps of the race.
-Coincidentally, the other driver racing with Alexander for the lead was Dale Earnhardt's oldest son Kerry Earnhardt.
-The younger Earnhardt's car flipped on its roof after Alexander went into the wall, but he was in the lead when the race was halted with four laps to go.
-Due to carnage of the accident, the race was never restarted, so Earnhardt was declared the winner.
 NASCAR mandated use of the HANS device in its top three series on October 17, 2001.